 Currentlly Supervising Interns in the Areas of:

-Child and Adolescent Therapy, Prescriptive Play Therapy, School Counseling, General Counseling, Family Counseling, Family Disruption, Grief, Parenting, Coping Skills, Displacement, Group, and Individual Counseling, Career Counseling, Abuse, Human Trafficking, Anger, PTSD, Grief and Bereavement, Post Abortion, Behavior and Conduct Problems, Anxiety, Depression, Peer Relationship Problems, and Academic Issues.
+Child and Adolescent Therapy, Prescriptive Play Therapy, School Counseling, General Counseling, Family Counseling, Family Disruption, Grief, Parenting, Coping Skills, Displacement, Group, and Individual Counseling, Career Counseling, Abuse, Human Trafficking, Anger, PTSD, Grief and Bereavement, Post Abortion, Behavior and Conduct Problems, Anxiety, Depression, Peer Relationship Problems, Sexual Abuse, and Academic Issues.